Isn't it worth the loss of a hand to have created the man of the future, the MACHINE

 ...Even as the noose was drawn around his neck, he could only think of what an abominable waste it had all been, his years studying in Sapphire and the brilliance that had followed.

-Little concern of it was theirs [sic] that he stood to be amongst the most artful minds in the entirety of their damned nation.
+Little concern it was of theirs that he stood amongst the most artful minds in the entirety of their damned nation.
 No, that was disposable in this city where appearances were paramount.

 There had never been any chance of convincing them that his studies, while unorthodox, offered great potential.
 They were too ready to believe that his actions would draw the eye of the Pale Mistress

 down on them all.
 Furthermore, the Realm would surely find his scientific dissections unseemly.

 Really, why in the hell would you even get

 into mad science if you're not going to Take Over the World